Christian Manfredini: Agropoli

+Picciola

+In the season 2013-2014 he played for Picciola.

 International career

 In 2006, Manfredini was handed his maiden national team callup by his country of birth, Ivory Coast.
 On 1 March 2006, Manfredini was selected for the squad to face Spain in a friendly match, however remained an unused substitute.
 He was not selected for the 2006 FIFA World Cup.
 Manfredini was called up again for the friendly match against Senegal on 16 August 2006, but did not get to play either.
 In November 2008, Ivory Coast's new manager, Bosnian Vahid Halilhodžić, gave Manfredini a recall to the national side for the friendly game against Israel, in which Manfredini was finally able to make his official debut for the Ivorian national team.